Provably Robust Detection of Out-of-distribution Data (almost) for free

 \section{Separate Training for \method{}}

 In Section~\ref{Sec:Joint} we describe semi-joint training of $\hat{p}(y|x)$.
 However, as pointed out in that section, it is possible to separately train a certifiable binary discriminator $\hat{p}(i|x)$ and an OOD aware classifier $\hat{p}(y|x,i)$ and to then simply combine them via Eq.~\eqref{Eq:JointModel}.
 We call this method separate training \method{}-S and evaluate it by using an OE trained model for $\hat{p}(y|x,i)$.
+The two versions of the methods ProoD and ProoD-S are also described in Algorithm~\ref{alg:ProoD} and Algorithm~\ref{alg:ProoD-S}.
 We show the results in Table~\ref{Tab:ProoD_SEP}, where we repeat the results for OE and \method{} for the reader's convenience.
 Note that OE and \method{}-S must always have the same accuracy on the in-distribution since they use the same model for classification (note that \eqref{Eq:JointModel} preserves the ranking of $\hat{p}(y|x,i)$).

 We see that the AUCs of \method{}-S are almost identical to those of OE.
 Without almost any loss in performance \method{}-S manages to provide non-trivial GAUCs.
 However, as one would expect, the semi-jointly trained \method{} provides stronger guarantees at similar clean performance.
 Nonetheless, this post-hoc method of adding some amount of certifiability to an existing system may be interesting in applications where retraining a deployed model from scratch is infeasible.